obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 `compact` operation.

-In TiTouchDB, there are two types of revision objects: existing revisions that have been persisted into the database and new revisions that are returned by the `newRevision()` method on the `database` and existing revision objects.
+In TiTouchDB, there are two types of revision objects: existing revisions that have been persisted into the database and new revisions that are returned by the `createRevision()` method on the `database` and existing revision objects.
 Think of new revision objects as scratchpads where you can add properties and attachments in multiple steps prior to saving.